rails/rails/guides/source/security.md

 TIP: Learn more about credentials with `rails credentials:help`.

-WARNING: Keep master key safe.
-Do not commit master key.
+WARNING: Keep your master key safe.
+Do not commit your master key.
 WARNING: If your application's secrets have been exposed, strongly consider changing them.

 Additional Resources